 - Roald Dahl

-Our PE lessons will be on Tuesdays and Wednesdays.
+Our PE lessons will be on Mondays and Tuesdays.
 Children will come to school in their PE kits on the days of their lessons.

 Please could I ask that children's diaries be signed when home reading books are completed; please also sign these diaries underneath the weekly timetable prior to Friday each week.

 Our first Class Book is Matilda by Roald Dahl - all about a young girl settling into her new school!